 Of Jacob’s sons, it was said that Judah was preeminent and the ruler came from him, but Joseph received the birthright:

 [1Ch 5:1-2 ESV] 1 The sons of Reuben the firstborn of Israel (for he was the firstborn, but because he defiled his father’s couch, his birthright was given to the sons of Joseph the son of Israel, so that he could not be enrolled as the oldest son; 2 though Judah became strong among his brothers and a chief came from him, yet the birthright belonged to Joseph),

 Israel blessed each of his sons particularly, but to Joseph’s sons he also gave a special blessing, uniquely imparting to Ephraim the younger sibling a greater blessing using crossed arms in defiance of Joseph’s initial attempt to follow custom by giving Manasseh, the older, the higher blessing from his father.
-While no portion of the scripture makes it perfectly clear that any of the sons of Israel received the blessing in the way that Jacob took the blessing from Esau, the strongest argument goes to the tribe of Ephraim receiving largest blessing.

 It was also Caleb of the tribe of Judah and Joshua of the tribe of Ephraim that were the only Israelites to make it all the way from Egypt to the promised land (Moses was prevented from entering the land due to his failures as leader and instead was only permitted to view the land from the mountain on which he died), and after Solomon’s death the kingdom split into the tribe of Judah vs 10 of the other tribes headed by Ephraim, so this preeminence thing has a very long thread across the history of Israel.